 Taking some time to practice your video run-through in advance will make the recording step go much smoother.

 Be prepared for this step to take some time.
 If you’re not familiar with the process of editing a video, check the tutorials and instructions provided with your video recording software.
-(Note: if you use a camcorder, you’ll need to purchase video recording software separately.
-If you use a screen recording software, editing is usually an included feature).
+(Note: if you use a camcorder, you’ll need to purchase video editing software separately.
+If you use a screen recording software like Canva, editing is usually an included feature).

 Cut out any parts that don’t work or include unnecessary noise or talking.
 Add in any music, images, or intro and outro slides you plan to use (be careful here to stick with media you have the rights to).
 And turn that video into a complete, polished, professional product.